vivesweb/cli-math-ml-table/README.md

 **CONFIG VALUES:**

 - indiv_formats: Array of individual formats (each cell)

+    - row_name: [string] Name of the row to be formatted
+    - col_name: [string] Name of the column to be formatted
+    - text_color: [string] Colour of the text
+    - text_decoration: [string] Decoration of text ['bold', 'italic', 'underline', 'strikethrough', 'double_underline', 'curly_underline', 'blink', 'reverse', 'invisible'].
+Some values maybe they won't work.
+    - background_color:[string] Colour of the background

 - col_formats: Array of whole cols format

+    - col_name: [string] Name of the column to be formatted
+    - text_color: [string] Colour of the text
+    - text_decoration: [string] Decoration of text ['bold', 'italic', 'underline', 'strikethrough', 'double_underline', 'curly_underline', 'blink', 'reverse', 'invisible'].
+Some values maybe they won't work.
+    - background_color:[string] Colour of the background

 - row_formats: Array of whole rows format

+    - row_name: [string] Name of the row to be formatted
+    - text_color: [string] Colour of the text
+    - text_decoration: [string] Decoration of text ['bold', 'italic', 'underline', 'strikethrough', 'double_underline', 'curly_underline', 'blink', 'reverse', 'invisible'].
+Some values maybe they won't work.
+    - background_color:[string] Colour of the background

 - padding_cells_left: Num of Chars to padd left each cell
 - padding_cells_right: Num of Chars to padd right each cell
 - margin_left: Num of Chars of margin left table